Shuai-LongHash/Shuai/LongHash.md

 ## Legal Structure
-LongHash Limited owns 70% of each LongHash offices.
+LongHash Limited (incorporated in Hong Kong) owns 70% of each LongHash offices.
-Attachment 1: Notarized Certificate of Incorporation of LongHash Limited

 ## Team's experience